espressomd/espresso/doc/sphinx/advanced_methods.rst

 Monte Carlo Methods
 -------------------

+.. note:: The whole Reaction Ensemble module uses Monte Carlo moves which require potential energies.
+Therefore the Reaction Ensemble requires support for energy calculations for all interactions which are used in the simulation.
+Please also note that the Monte Carlo methods may create and delete particles from the system.
+This process can invalidate particle ids.

 .. _Reaction Ensemble:

 Reaction Ensemble
 ~~~~~~~~~~~~~~~~~

-.. note:: The whole Reaction Ensemble module uses Monte Carlo moves which require potential energies.
-Therefore the Reaction Ensemble requires support for energy calculations for all interactions which are used in the simulation.

 For a description of the available methods see :mod:`espressomd.reaction_ensemble`.
 Multiple reactions can be added to the same instance of the reaction ensemble.